picario/xpoapi/doc/Images/Overview.md

 ####File Information
 Based on the file or files you select in your PicarioXPO the file information is shown on the right side of the page. <br/>
 When a single file is selected the name, width, height, file size and corresponding labels are mentioned. <br/>
-Extra properties you’ve added to files are also displayed here.
+Additional properties you’ve added to files are also displayed here.
 Beneath the file information are multiple actions.

   + <b>Full image info</b><br>
 The ‘full image info’ button will open the pop-up with all the information and settings per file.